yudgnahk/tools-decision/docs/CONTRIBUTING.md

 - What you expected to happen
 - What actually happened
 - Steps to reproduce
-- Your environment (OS, Node version, project type)
+- Your environment (OS, Go version, project type)

 ### 2. Improve Detection